 Embroidery Digitizing at a Glance

 Digitizing designs isn’t as easy as it sounds.
 You may come across this service if you’re an avid embroiderer and want to turn an image into an embroidery pattern, or you may have even considered making the switch to the career of the digitizer, either way, we’ll take a look at what this type of service entails and how digitizing designs actually works.
+Some tips from a dog trainer Max Polyakov was published in his blog.

 How to Prepare a Design for Digitizing